arulvannala/pcf-ers-demo/ci/README.md

   * `fly -t lite login -c http://192.168.100.4:8080`

-  * Configure your environment details in pcf-ers-demo-credentials.yml
+  * Configure your environment details in tas-ers-demo-credentials.yml

-  * `fly -t lite set-pipeline -p pcf-ers-demo -c ci/pipeline.yml -l pcf-ers-demo-credentials.yml`
+  * `fly -t lite set-pipeline -p tas-ers-demo -c ci/pipeline.yml -l tas-ers-demo-credentials.yml`
-  * `fly -t lite unpause-pipeline -p pcf-ers-demo`
+  * `fly -t lite unpause-pipeline -p tas-ers-demo`
   * Open `http://192.168.100.4:8080` in your browser and enjoy!

 * You will also need to set up github repos and a [github access token](https://github.com/settings/tokens) for your release repo
-###  __FYI DO NOT COMMIT `pcf-ers-demo-credentials.yml` as it has all your secrets__
+###  __FYI DO NOT COMMIT `tas-ers-demo-credentials.yml` as it has all your secrets__